miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 6. Tickets and Store page:
 	- Has a Search Field where you can search a product by title.
-	- Shows all Product Categories where you can select each category and also sort them by Price, Date Added.
+	- Shows all Product Categories where you can select each category and also sort them by Name, Price ASC, Price DESC, Date Added.
+	- Track if items are in stock or out of stock.
 	- Pagination has been used to show 8 products per page.
 	- Only logged user have access to add products to their cart, others have to sign in.